bingis-khan/KindaC/README.md

 # todo
 - parse pattern matching
-- change VarID, ConID, TypeID to their "typeinfo" datatypes: I think it's more haskell-ish and they are immutable anyway.
-V
+- [V] change VarID, ConID, TypeID to their "typeinfo" datatypes: I think it's more haskell-ish and they are immutable anyway.
 - add types to the ASTPrettyPrinter module so that type Context a = a -> Context'
     - I may not end up needing the extra context, as VarInfo, TypeInfo, ConInfo, etc. embed information in them anyway.
 So no extra context is needed!